Ion chromatography

-Ion chromatography (or ion-exchange chromatography) separates ions and polar molecules based on their affinity to the ion exchanger.
-It works on almost any kind of charged molecule—including large proteins, small nucleotides, and amino acids.
-However, ion chromatography must be done in conditions that are one unit away from the isoelectric point of a protein.
+Ion chromatography (or ion-exchange chromatography) is a form of chromatography that separates ions and ionizable polar molecules based on their affinity to the ion exchanger.
+It works on almost any kind of charged molecule—including small inorganic anions, large proteins, small nucleotides, and amino acids.
+However, ion chromatography must be done in conditions that are one pH unit away from the isoelectric point of a protein.